대수적 구조

 If \(\mathfrak{a}\) is simultaneously a left ideal and a right ideal, we call it a two-sided ideal.

-For convenience, from now on we will only prove propositions about left ideals (or two-sided ideals), but all propositions about left ideals also hold for right ideals through appropriate modifications.
+For convenience, from now on we will only prove propositions about left ideals (or two-sided ideals), but all propositions about left ideals also hold for right ideals with appropriate modifications.
 In any case, most rings we will actually use are commutative, so the distinction between left ideal, right ideal, and two-sided ideal is unnecessary.

 It is easy to prove that the intersection of left ideals is a left ideal.
 Meanwhile, for any element \(x\) of \(A\), the following set

-is a subgroup under addition, and moreover for any \(\beta\in A\) and \(\alpha x\in Ax\), we have \(\beta(\alpha x)=(\beta\alpha)x\in Ax\), so \(Ax\) is a left ideal of \(A\).
+\[Ax=\{\alpha x\mid\alpha\in A\}\]is a subgroup under addition, and moreover for any \(\beta\in A\) and \(\alpha x\in Ax\), we have \(\beta(\alpha x)=(\beta\alpha)x\in Ax\), so \(Ax\) is a left ideal of \(A\).
 These are in fact the smallest left ideal containing \(x\), that is, they coincide with the intersection of all left ideals containing \(x\), and the same argument applies to right ideals and two-sided ideals.

 More generally, if we define the sum \(\mathfrak{a}+\mathfrak{b}\) of left ideals of \(A\) as the following set

-then we can see that \(\mathfrak{a}+\mathfrak{b}\) is again a left ideal, and in fact this is the smallest left ideal containing both left ideals \(\mathfrak{a}\) and \(\mathfrak{b}\).
+\[\mathfrak{a}+\mathfrak{b}=\{x+y\mid x\in \mathfrak{a},y\in \mathfrak{b}\}\]then we can see that \(\mathfrak{a}+\mathfrak{b}\) is again a left ideal, and in fact this is the smallest left ideal containing both left ideals \(\mathfrak{a}\) and \(\mathfrak{b}\).
 Then for any elements \(x_1,\ldots, x_n\) of \(A\), the following ideal

-is the smallest among all left ideals containing \(x_1,\ldots, x_n\).
+\[Ax_1+\cdots+Ax_n\]is the smallest of all left ideals containing \(x_1,\ldots, x_n\).
 Similarly we can define

-and these are respectively the smallest right ideal and two-sided ideals containing \(x_1,\ldots, x_n\).
+\[x_1A+\cdots+x_nA,\qquad Ax_1A+\cdots +Ax_nA\]and these are respectively the smallest right ideal and two-sided ideals containing \(x_1,\ldots, x_n\).
 If \(A\) is commutative then the notions of left ideal, right ideal, and two-sided ideal all coincide, so these are sometimes collectively written as \((x_1,\ldots, x_n)\).

 Meanwhile, for any left ideal \(\mathfrak{a}\), we have \(1\in\mathfrak{a}\) if and only if \(\mathfrak{a}=A\).
 Therefore for \(\mathfrak{a}\subsetneq A\) we must necessarily have \(1\not\in\mathfrak{a}\).

-Definition 8 For a ring \(A\) and an ideal \(\mathfrak{m}\), if there exists no ideal \(\mathfrak{a}\) satisfying \(\mathfrak{m}\subsetneq\mathfrak{a}\subsetneq A\), then we call \(\mathfrak{m}\) a maximal ideal.
+Definition 8 For a ring \(A\) and an ideal \(\mathfrak{m}\), if there is no ideal \(\mathfrak{a}\) satisfying \(\mathfrak{m}\subsetneq\mathfrak{a}\subsetneq A\), then we call \(\mathfrak{m}\) a maximal ideal.

 Theorem 9 (Krull) For an ideal \(\mathfrak{a}\subsetneq A\) of a ring \(A\), there always exists a maximal ideal \(\mathfrak{m}\) of \(A\) containing \(\mathfrak{a}\).